Couby/Tacview-LUA-SDK-Doc/content/LUA Core Interface/Telemetry.en.md

 {{% /notice %}}

+#### Telemetry.GetVerticalGForce( objectHandle , absoluteTime )
+*Tacview 1.8.0*
 #### Telemetry.GetCurrentVerticalGForce( objectHandle )
 *Tacview 1.7.3*

-Returns given object vertical G-Force if available at current time.
+Returns given object vertical g-Force at current time.

+The vertical g-Force is the g-Force which usually the most relevant to the pilot and its aircraft.
+This is the one displayed in the cockpit.

-If vertical G-Force has been recorded, then Tacview will return the interpolated sample.
+If vertical g-Force has been recorded, then Tacview will return the interpolated sample.

-If vertical G-Force has not been recorded, but rotation data is available, Tacview will calculate the vertical G-Force.
+If vertical g-Force has not been recorded, but rotation data is available, Tacview will calculate the vertical G-Force.

 {{% notice note %}}
 **Return value:**<br>
 		**Vertical G-Force** if available.<br>
+		**nil** when not enough data is available (or object does not exist at this time).
+{{% /notice %}}

+#### Telemetry.GetAbsoluteGForce( objectHandle , absoluteTime )
+*Tacview 1.8.0*
+#### Telemetry.GetCurrentAbsoluteGForce( objectHandle )
+*Tacview 1.8.0*

+Returns given object absolute g-Force is available at current time.

+The absolute g-Force is the acceleration of the object divided by G. It is independent of the object orientation or trajectory.

+{{% notice note %}}
+**Return value:**<br>
+		**absolute g-Force** if available.<br>
 		**nil** when not enough data is available (or object does not exist at this time).
 {{% /notice %}}